luapower/luapower-all/nw.md

 ### `win/view:dropfiles(x, y, {filename1, ...})`

-Event: files were dropped over the window/view.
+Event: files are dropped over the window/view.

-### `win/view:dragging(how, data, x, y) -> effect`
+### `win/view:dragging('enter', data, x, y) -> effect` <br> `win/view:dragging('hover', data, x, y) -> effect` <br> `win/view:dragging('drop', data, x, y)` <br> `win/view:dragging('leave')`

 Event: something is being dragged over the window/view.
+The first arg corresponds to the following mouse events:

+  * 'enter' - mouse enter
+  * 'hover' - mouse move
+  * 'drop' - mouse button up
+  * 'leave' - mouse leave

+The `data` arg is a table cotaining the drag payload in one or more formats:
+`{format = data}`.
+The `x`, `y` args are the mouse coordinates in window/view client space.

+You can respond to the 'enter' and 'hover' stages by returning:

+  * 'copy' - show a cursor indicating that the data is being copied
+  * 'link' - show a cursor indicating that the data is being linked
+  * 'none' - show the normal arrow cursor
+  * 'abort' - show the forbidden icon
+  * true - means 'copy'
+  * false - means 'abort'
+  * nil/nothing - means 'abort'

 ## Events